Tellusant/docs/articles-posts/predictive-modeling-collection.md

 Adding expert judgment to models improves their accuracy.
 We discuss how to do this the best way.
 What you see here is how PoluSim, our strategic forecasting solution, works.

 ## [PoluSim Business Impact: Board Room and Operating Level Views](polusim-business-impact.md)
 Our PoluSim forecasting solution is widely appreciated by customers around the world.
-A key reason is that we designed it for business impact in total.
+A key reason is that we design it for total business impact instead of narrow gauges like accuracy alone.

 ## [The Horns of the Dilemma in Statistical Modeling](horns-dilemma-2.md)
 In statistical analyses, you cannot get everything.
 This framework explains the trade-offs.
 It is based on Runkel and McGrath's classic framework.